Broadcasting in Ad Hoc Multiple Access Channels: A non-adaptive activation based broadcast

-The bound on packet latency of algorithm \textsc{Counting-Backoff} given in Theorem~\ref{thm:stack-with-collision-detection} is tight, as it is obtained by estimating the performance of a stack persistent strategy, based on Lemma~\ref{lem:best-strategy-stack}.
+The bound on packet latency of algorithm \textsc{Counting-Backoff} given in Theorem~\ref{thm:stack-with-collision-detection} is tight, as it is obtained by estimating the delay during adversarial strategy that is most conducive to packet delay.
 It follows that packet latency grows unbounded when the injection rate $\rho$ approaches $\frac{1}{3}$.
 On the other hand, the bound on queue size given in Theorem~\ref{thm:stack-with-collision-detection} depends only on the burstiness of the adversary.
-The upper bound $\frac{3b-5}{2}$ holds also when injection rate equals~$\frac{1}{3}$, by the same argument.
-We conclude that algorithm \textsc{Counting-Backoff} is stable but not fair when injection rate equals~$\frac{1}{3}$.
+The upper bound $\frac{3b-3}{2}$, on the number of queued packets at any round, holds also when injection rate equals~$\frac{1}{3}$, because equation~\eqref{eqn:queue-size-counting-backoff} applies with $\rho=\frac{1}{3}$ and then $\frac{3b-3}{2}$ is the solution.
+We conclude that algorithm \textsc{Counting-Backoff} is stable when injection rate equals~$\frac{1}{3}$, with $\frac{3b-3}{2}$ as an upper bound on queue size, while it is not fair.